apache/www-site/content/foundation/marks/services.md

 exclusive or controlling relationship with any Apache project or with the ASF as a whole, or with any service related to our products.

-For example, a website declaring itself "The Only Host For Apache *Project*" would not be permitted since it implies an exclusive resource.
-Likewise, branding or taglines such as "The Apache *Project* Project Leaders" are not allowed, since that implies control of the *Project* project.
+For example, a website declaring itself "The Only Host For Apache Example" would not be permitted since it implies an exclusive resource.
+Likewise, branding or taglines such as "The Apache Example Project Leaders" are not allowed, since that implies control of the Apache Example project.

 Users of Apache marks in third party services must acknowledge that Apache projects are solely managed by the Project Management Committee (PMC) of the project,